 OCTOBER AT CLUNY

 Autumn is a wonderfully colourful time with loads of berries, hips, seed-heads, cones, fungi and of course, a spectacular leaf change resulting in a myriad of hues and tints.
-Please take your time going round the garden making sure to follow the numbers 1 to 33.
+Please take your time going around the garden making sure to follow the numbers 1 to 33.
 This is the time of year to LOOK UP and BEHIND you to see different views of colourful trees and shrubs and high cones.
 Remember to look out for the RED SQUIRRELS.
 They are always busy at this time of year.

 TREES & SHRUBS